Chapter 6 Hopelessness Reigns 120724

 I remember being driven through the gates of a compound where we were reunited with our individual platoons and squads after being ordered to stay at the tunnels.
 I believe the name of our destination was a place named Phu Loi.
 The compound where the mechanized unit dropped us off was completely walled in by at least twelve-foot-high buildings on all sides.
 It looked a little like modern day parking garage.

 Almost instantly after meeting the new guys, the mood of the entire squad changed.
 With Rook gone, Walker and I, simply by virtue of being the oldest guys, were now in a position to set the stride of our squad with number one priority to see that we all made it out alive.
 Respect for one another was also very important.
 We also had a new platoon leader.
 He was a West Point graduate.
 He had a very uplifting manner about him, more so than any officer I had come in contact with thus far.
 He actually talked to us like we were human beings.
 I do not know how he handled combat, because he was only with us two weeks before taking over our unit's recon platoon.
 However, I can remember him being instantly liked by almost the entire platoon, including our sergeants.
 The demeanors of our NCOs changed remarkably while he was with us.
 They displayed a much-improved disposition.
 This was evident in the way they passed down routine orders.
-For the first time the new Lieutenant addressed the entire platoon with a very upbeat pip talk.
+For the first time the new Lieutenant addressed the entire platoon with a very upbeat pep talk.
 My nineteen-year-old mind was feeling the joy.
 Everyone else in the squad was feeling good too.
-To top things off, another very friendly older draftee named Bill Milliron from Santa Barbara, California was among the new recruits.
+To top things off, another very friendly older draftee named Bill Milliron from Pennsylvania was among the new recruits.
 He was twenty-six and way ahead of the rest of us nineteen-year-olds in his ability to get his way.
 I would soon learn that the wheels were always turning in Bill’s head even when he was knapping.
 I instantly liked him.
 So did everyone else.
 It really was quite amazing how morale in the unit had turned on a dime.

 Not only was the food welcomed at this place but so was the showers.
 They were rigged under some hastily installed water tanks made from bomb shells.
 We also got sundry supplies and letters and packages from home.
 I got an applesauce cake from my mother.
-The next operation, “Operation Junction City”, would last from February 22nd until May 14th so the showers and clothes would have to last us almost three months.
-"Junction City" would go down in history as the largest ground operation of the war.
+The next operation, Operation Junction City, would last from February 22nd until May 14th so the showers and clothes would have to last us almost three months.
+Junction City would go down in history as the largest ground operation of the war.
 The Communist spies in Saigon already knew a lot about it before it ever got off the ground.
 For now, however, clean clothes, hot meals and no perimeter guard was as good as it would get for my squad as well as the entire battalion for the rest of the year.

-During this down time, it didn’t take very long at all for Sergeant Bartee and Bill Milliron to “buddy up” to one another.
+During this down time, it didn’t take very long at all for Sergeant Bartee and Bill Milliron to buddy up to one another.
 They had three things in common which helped speed up that bonding process.
 They were both about the same age.
-They both loved alcohol and they also loved "pot".
+They both loved alcohol, and they also loved pot.
 Because they had these three things in common I suppose it was only natural for Bartee and Milliron to hit it off right away.
 However, their friendliness with each other was extended to the rest of the squad too.
 It was a good thing all the way around.
 Another one of the new guys, from Kentucky, was Glen Bowman.
 He was quiet and stuck close to me at first but after a couple days he started really warming up to the gregarious Milliron.
 So did everyone else in the squad, including me.
 Glen was my age.
 He was every bit as withdrawn as me, but with one exception.
 When the affable Milliron would say something pleasant about home, Glen would break out in an easy-going smile.
 Now, a smile makes all the difference in the world, but it would take years for me to realize that.
 You see, I never smiled.
 It wasn’t because I didn’t feel like smiling sometimes.
 In my case, not smiling had a lot to do with having extremely crooked teeth.
 I was very ashamed of the way they made me look when I did smile.
 Little did I know that not smiling sometimes made people feel uneasy around me.
 Smiles are important and can have a powerful effect on others.
 Not smiling can also have a powerful effect, just not the kind most of us would like.

 For Glen and me there seemed to be nothing to do while staying in this place but eat and sleep.
 Bill and Bartee were more adventurous.
 On the second day they disappeared from the squad area for quite a while.
 When they returned, they had goofy smiles on their faces which I can see in my mind’s eye even today.
 Bill walked over to where I was sitting and laid down in the dirt beside me and then rolled over on his back.
 During our time together this would become his signature move after returning from each of his little forays into sin.
 He seemed especially drawn to me for some reason.
 Most guys his age projected a critical attitude toward guys my age, expecting them to forever be proving themselves, but that aggravating characteristic was missing with Bill.
 The entire time that I was with him in the squad, he always had a calm easy-going demeanor around everyone.
-Although he would become known as the “ole man” to the rest of us, he never let his more mature mind come between him and the rest of the squad.
+Although he would become known as the old man to the rest of us, he never let his more mature mind come between him and the rest of the squad.
 Many times, in these relationships, the older guy will use their greater degree of life experience to try to control younger guys.
 Bill didn't do that unless you count winning at poker.
 He did seem to win a lot.
 Yes, everyone liked Bill, including Bartee.
 Because I liked him, it was somewhat enjoyable for me to listen to him.
-He often rambled on about “little or nothing”.
-On this first occasion, while Bill laid on his back beside me, rambling on, Bartee stood beside us looking somewhat zombiefied.
+He often rambled on about little or nothing.
+On this first occasion, while Bill laid on his back beside me, rambling on, Bartee stood beside us looking somewhat zombified.
 He had that same goofy look that Bill had on his face.
 Then, without saying a word, he turned and walked toward his RTO leaving Bill lying beside me.
 Bowman was sitting on my other side taking it all in.
 I had been around drunks before, but this was different.
-Later Bill explained to me what "whacky tobacco" was.
+Later Bill explained to me what whacky tobacco was.
 He may have shown me his supply at some point.
 I can’t remember.
 Bill, I believe, was the first person ever to roll one in front of me.
 I wonder now if he realized how bad I considered that habit to be.
 I saw it as a human weakness, not for any moral reason, but from the perspective of a perfectionist, who wanted nothing to do with something which would weaken my body or impair my judgment.
 I thought it very strange that many of these men were willing to do harm to their bodies, by getting drunk and high on pot.
 I never smoked a single cigarette much less pot.
-However, in a crazy way it did raise my self-esteem just a notch when I was around people like Milliron who did smoke and drink and seemed to have a “devil may care” attitude.
+However, in a crazy way it did raise my self-esteem just a notch when I was around people like Milliron who did smoke and drink and seemed to have a devil may care attitude.
 Why?
 Because my self-loathing was a horrible affliction which actually was soothed when I was in the presence of those who seemed to have more human flaws than me.

 While still at this compound, The phrase, "Hurry up and wait" was mentioned many times by most of us grunts.
 We did a lot of that in Vietnam.
 Looking back now I realize that while we waited, big wheels were being put into motion at division headquarters.
 However, we were just the tread on the tires.
-When things were put in gear, we would “hit the ground running” but as treads on a tire, we would only get a "tread's eye view" of the upcoming operation.
+When things were put in gear, we would hit the ground running but as treads on a tire, we would only get a "tread's eye view" of the upcoming operation.
 We were the very embodiment of the well-worn phrase, "where the rubber meets the road".
 From that vantage point, however, we never got to see the bigger picture.
 To gain insight into the bigger picture I would have to wait almost a half century for something called the internet to be invented.

 However, what many of us grunts were able to see, all too clearly, was how little our leadership was willing to use common sense, when implementing tactical maneuvers against the enemy.
 Actually, the way we were forced to do stupid things over and over was incredible.
 The incompetence defied all logical thinking.
 Little did I know that at this time there was a young high school student who would later pour over some of the same after-action reports which I am reading now.
 He would recognize many of the mistakes made.
 He would later correct those mistakes when he got the chance.
 That young man's name was David Petraeus, and he was the man who would turn the insurgency during the Iraq War on its head.